andrewson3107/CourseProject/README.md

 - Navigate to http://127.0.0.1:5000/ on a browser
 - Enter a query in the text box and hit search

+# Evaluation:
+To evaluate the accuracy and effectiveness of our program, a sample dataset of 25 job postings was scraped and formatted.
+Additional details and the results of the evaluation can be found in `evaluation.md`.

 # Contributions:
 Andrew28:
 - `scraper.py`
 - `formatter.py`

+Sujaypn2:
+`